 These are events in Jonesboro and what is generally considered Northeast Arkansas.
 A problem arises at this level in separating "professional creative activities" from the requirements of the university contract with the individual and items of community service.
-Since this is the most accessible level, quantity of activities is significant.
-It is necessary to use a slightly different list of activities for this level than were used for the other three levels.
+Since this is the most accessible level, the quantity of activities is significant.
+It is necessary to use a slightly different list of activities for this level than for the other three levels.
 These are:

-- a.
-Faculty recitals (solo or joint recitals presented on the A-State campus or within the accepted boundaries described as Northeast Arkansas). - b.
-Solo performance with ensembles in this region of the state. - c.
-Accompanying recitals in this area of the state. - d.
-Ensemble performances (faculty groups performing on campus or in this region of the state. - e.
-Serving as clinician or adjudicator in this region of the state. - f.
-Conducted performances (ensemble performances conducted by a faculty member in this region of the state).
-The ensemble may be an outside group, that is non ASU, or conducting performances of ASU organizations in concerts which exceed the number normally considered as a contractual requirement.
-For example, the directors of the various Music Department groups, such as choirs, bands, or ensembles, are generally expected to conduct one performance per semester as part of the requirements for the position.
-If they wish to expand their own and their students' creative activities by doing additional concerts, then these extra performances should be considered as commendable endeavors toward professional advancement).
+- A. Faculty recitals (solo or joint recitals presented on the A-State campus or within the accepted boundaries described as Northeast Arkansas. - B. Solo performance with ensembles in this region of the state. - C. Collaborative recitals in this area of the state. - D. Ensemble performances (faculty groups performing on campus or in this region of the state.) - E. Serving as clinician or adjudicator in this region of the state. - F. Conducted performances (ensemble performances conducted by a faculty member in this region of the state).
+The ensemble may be an outside group that is non-A-State or conducting performances of A-State organizations in concerts that exceed the number normally considered as a contractual requirement.
+For example, the directors of the various music department groups, such as choirs, bands, or ensembles, are generally expected to conduct one performance per semester as part of the requirements for the position.
+If they wish to expand their own and their students' creative activities by doing additional concerts, then these extra performances should be considered commendable endeavors toward professional advancement.